huming2207/Ptv.Net/README.md

 Usage
 -----

+Firstly, open **Ptv.sln** (NOT THE ONE CALLED **Ptv-TravisTest.sln**) to compile the PCL library, or have a try with the WPF demo app.

-In your code add the following:
+Then, in your code add the following:

 ```C#
 var developerID = "12345";